 As touched on above, alcoholism can affect anyone.
 No matter your background, career or current health, any form of addiction can advance.

 There are many common triggers acknowledged to induce alcoholism.
 One of the key triggers include underlying mental health issues or previous traumatic scenarios, where alcohol is abused as a coping mechanism.
 A further influence can be linked to environmental factors and peer pressure, making alcohol consumption a regular, normal activity.

-From drinking heavily to unwind from a stressful working week, to picking up the bottle daily in the early hours, alcoholics are all different, have differing triggers and lead different lives.
+From drinking heavily to unwind from a stressful working week to pick up the bottle daily in the early hours, alcoholics are all different, have different triggers and lead different lives.

 However, a common theme experienced by all is the negative withdrawal symptoms associated with high, regular alcohol consumption.
 The main symptoms include consistent withdrawal symptoms, influencing greater measures of alcohol, along with the inability to stop drinking.